surifirstpin/Acubi_documentation/Version.5/Organise_Content_new.md

 <b>3.</b>  To edit a Dashboard or Report click on <b>Edit Icon</b>.
 It will navigate to dashboard report as show below.
-After making necessary changes to reports or dashboard click update i save section.
+After making necessary changes to reports or dashboard click update in save section.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/20d14f3f25bb74d93059efb55c8ac118064c337a/images/New_version5/TD_Organize_Image6.png)